In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 • How to control the risk

-Ensure staff are always trained on safe use of any equipment they need to use.
+Ensure staff are always trained on the safe use of any equipment they need to use.
 Employers must also make sure proper supervision is always maintained

 Lifting equipment should be regularly inspected by a competent person.